 Genital Herpes is a common sexually transmitted disease (STD) that any sexually active person can get.

-Usually, the herpes virus causes sores that appear on the vaginal area, and/or the anus.
+Usually, the herpes virus causes sores that appear in the vaginal area, and/or the anus.

-Herpes can only be suppressed, but it never goes away.
+Herpes can only be suppressed, but it never go away.

 It can return, and it is contagious even when there are no visible sores.

 Upon observation, a patient can have from four to seven flare-ups each year.

 HIV, which is the most dreaded of them all, is an infection with the human immunodeficiency virus that interferes with the body’s ability to fight off viruses, bacteria, and fungi.

 Most times, if not properly managed, it can lead to AIDS, a chronic, life-threatening disease.

 The Human Papilloma Virus (HPV) is the most commonly transmitted STI in the world and yet people here do not even know about it.